luochang212/card-magic-mcp/README.md

 [中文文档](https://github.com/luochang212/card-magic-mcp/blob/main/docs/README_CN.md)

-A Model Context Protocol (MCP) server that implements the Chico and Dico card magic trick algorithm.
-This server enables AI assistants to perform mathematical card magic by encoding and decoding card sequences based on combinatorial principles.
-The magic works by using the first 4 cards to predict the 5th card from any randomly selected 5-card hand, leveraging factorial number systems and permutation mathematics.
+A Model Context Protocol (MCP) server that implements the Chico & Dico card magic trick.

+> **Chico & Dico's Card Magic**: Randomly draw five playing cards, and the audience only needs to recite the first four cards in the order arranged by Chico, and Dico can know what the fifth card is.

 ## 📦 Installation